Nutze bei deiner Bestellung eines Komplett-Maulkorbes den Code MKSUMMER um 15% zu Sparen.

 A dog's sense of smell goes far beyond simply sniffing out food or other animals.
 It can detect things that remain invisible to us:

-🐕 Emotions – Your dog can smell whether you are stressed, anxious or relaxed.
-Hormones such as adrenaline or cortisol release scents that dogs immediately register.
+🐕 Emotions – Your dog can smell whether you're stressed, anxious, or relaxed.
+Hormones like adrenaline or cortisol release scents that dogs immediately detect.

-🐕 Memories – Your dog stores smells and can recognize places or people even after years.
-No wonder he is happy to see someone he hasn't seen in ages!
+🐕 Memories – Your dog retains scents and can recognize places or people even years later.
+No wonder they get excited about seeing someone they haven't seen in ages!

-🐕 Health conditions – Dogs can sniff out diseases such as diabetes, epilepsy or even cancer.
-Specially trained sniffer dogs can even warn their owners of an impending sugar shock or an epileptic seizure.
+🐕 Health conditions – Dogs can sniff out diseases like diabetes, epilepsy, or even cancer.
+Specially trained sniffer dogs can even warn their owners of an impending sugar shock or epileptic seizure.

-Instead of just focusing on obedience exercises, you can incorporate your dog's natural talent into training.
+Instead of focusing solely on obedience exercises, you can incorporate your dog's natural talent into training.
 Here are a few ideas:

-✅ Reward through smells – Particularly fragrant treats (e.g. cheese or dried fish) can increase your dog’s motivation enormously.
+✅ Reward through smells – Especially fragrant treats (e.g. cheese or dried fish) can increase your dog’s motivation enormously.

-✅ Search games instead of stupid training – let your dog sniff out his food or toy.
-Hide it in the house or outside – this keeps him mentally and physically busy!
+✅ Search games instead of mindless training – Let your dog sniff out his food or toy.
+Hide it in the house or outside – this will keep him mentally and physically active!

-✅ Use scents in a targeted manner – A familiar smell can help in stressful situations.
-An old piece of clothing with your scent on it can calm your dog if he has to stay home alone.
+✅ Use scents purposefully – A familiar scent can help in stressful situations.
+An old piece of clothing with your scent can calm your dog if he has to stay home alone.

-Conclusion: Smelling is for dogs like seeing is for us
+Conclusion: Smelling is for dogs what seeing is for us

-Your dog's nose is his absolute super tool!
-While we rely on our eyes, he navigates the world with his incredible nose.
-By consciously encouraging this sense and incorporating it into training, you will not only make your dog happier, but also strengthen your bond.
+Your dog's nose is their absolute super tool!
+While we rely on our eyes, they navigate the world with their incredible sense of smell.
+By consciously nurturing this sense and incorporating it into training, you'll not only make your dog happier but also strengthen your bond.

 Has your dog ever sniffed out something amazing?
-Tell us your story in the comments! 🐶👇
+Share your story in the comments! 🐶👇